Pour-batter pie with canned fish on kefir

 9. Step 9:

-Rinse the dill with cold water, shake it off and chop it finely.
-In addition to dill, you can use any other herbs to taste: parsley, cilantro.
+Rinse the dill in cold water, shake it dry, and chop it finely.
+Besides dill, you can use any other fresh herb you like: parsley or cilantro.

 10. Step 10:

-In a bowl, combine canned fish, boiled eggs, grated cheese and herbs.
+In a bowl, combine the canned fish, hard-boiled eggs, grated cheese, and herbs.

 11. Step 11: